The Blue Nowhere

 The Blue Nowhere is the eleventh studio album by the American progressive metal band Between the Buried and Me.
 It was released on September 12, 2025 through InsideOut Music, their first release with the label.
 It is also their first album without member Dustie Waring since their 2005 release Alaska, and their first as a four-piece band.
 The song "Things We Tell Ourselves In The Dark" serves as the first single for the band released with a musical video on June 12, 2025.
 The four-year gap is the longest the band has had between studio albums, since the release of Colors II in 2021.

+It was elected by Loudwire as one of the 11 best progressive metal albums of 2025.

 Background

 Vocalist Tommy Giles Rogers explained about approaching the concept of the album without having one:

 [the 10-track collection] exists in a world that’s not tied to a storyline.
 It’s more about a feeling, where the songs live for me.”
 [He describes the lyrical approach to The Blue Nowhere] as “journal entries, fleeting and introspective thoughts – chaotic at times, depending on the music.

 In regards of their first single, Rogers shared:

 This track emerged from the maniac genius of Dan Briggs.
 The song deals with the dark cloud that is ego, so I tried to vocally approach it with a different kind of confidence than normal, almost like a pop song… even though it takes you down crazy avenues, you can sit back and sing along.